USCIS allows H1B holder to work at multiple places if you have explicitly applied for ‘concurrent H1B‘.

-But you should be careful with the total number of hours per week that he plans to work.
+But you should be careful with the total number of hours per week that you plan to work on.

-USCIS may not approve the concurrent H1B if they feel that it is not possible to work as per your claims.
+USCIS may not approve the concurrent H1B if they think that it is not practically possible to work as per your claims.

 You do not need to apply for a “second stamping” for your concurrent H1B job.

-You should carry the following as a proof though:
+You should carry the following as proof though:

 The concurrent H1B filing fees is same as a standard H1B application.
 Premium processing is available too.

-You can hold L1 and H1B work visas at same time but can only use one of them at a time to work in USA.
+You can hold L1 and H1B work visas at the same time but can only use one of them at a time to work in the USA.

 You cannot use both at the same to do multiple jobs.

-You can have both H4 EAd card and H1B at same time but can only use one of them at a time for your employment in USA.
+You can have both H4 EAD card and H1B at the same time but can only use one of them at a time for your employment in the USA.

 H4 EAD can only be used if your i94 shows your status as H4.